This page gives a capsule history of the problem in Canada.

 By February 2014, the US FDA released its first legally required, annual report on the state of drug shortages, claiming that the problem continues but the number of new shortages is declining.
 However, a US Government Accountability Office (GAO) report in the same month revealed that when new shortages are combined with old and persistent shortages, the total number continues to rise (see Figure 4, p.
 14).

-The Canadian government is doing nothing.
+The Canadian government is doing nothing to solve the crisis.
 It is not even attempting to track the shortages in the same manner as the US FDA and GAO.
 We do know that the problem persists, and we have the impression that it affects a different set of pharma products, but without more accurate information solutions are quixotic at best.

 Canada cannot solve this problem in isolation.
 With little pharmaceutical manufacturing of its own, it is difficult to learn what leverage could be used by the federal or provincial governments to ensure more information and solutions.
 The industry’s position is that there is already too much government involvement in Canadian health industries.
 Lobbying activities of the pharmaceutical industry have been increasing since October 2010.
 What are these meetings about?